pschocke/laravel-notification-settings/README.md

 composer test
 ```

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email patrick@ausbildung-ms.de instead of using the issue tracker.

 ## Credits